michaellhans-glair/gpt-researcher/multi_agents/README.md

 - `model` - The OpenAI LLM to use for the agents.
 - `max_sections` - The maximum number of sections in the report.
 Each section is a subtopic of the research query.
 - `include_human_feedback` - If true, the user can provide feedback to the agents.
 If false, the agents will work autonomously.
+- `translate_to_indonesian` - If true, the final report will be translated to Indonesian language.
+If false, translation will be skipped.
 - `publish_formats` - The formats to publish the report in.
 The reports will be written in the `output` directory.
 - `source` - The location from which to conduct the research.
 Options: `web` or `local`.
 For local, please add `DOC_PATH` env var.
 - `follow_guidelines` - If true, the research report will follow the guidelines below.
 It will take longer to complete.
 If false, the report will be generated faster but may not follow the guidelines.